April 30, 2019

 The succinct definition below seems to explain it all:

 HR tech app, by definition, is a software that automates the human resources function in companies.

 Based on a number of lists created by HR experts circulating the Internet, I prepared this classification of HR companies providing software and divided it into 3 categories.
 Each of them corresponds to the stage in which an employee is, and the processes in play.
 It should shed some light on this subject:

-However, there’s a different way of dividing this category in the HR Technology Market: Disruption Ahead report, where you can see how much there is to hiring, managing, paying, and developing people nowadays.
+However, there’s a different way of dividing this category in the HR Technology Market Report 2023 report, where you can see how much there is to hiring, managing, paying, and developing people nowadays.
 Here are the main twelve categories.

-Although it seems that HR tools have been around for ages, the era of "modern" HR technology dates back to the 90’s.
+Although it seems that HR tools have been around for ages, the era of "modern" HR technology dates back to the 90s.
 That’s when talent management apps and online job boards took root in most companies.
-With hindsight we can say their main goal was simply to enable HR people do their job.
+With hindsight, we can say their main goal was simply to enable HR people to do their job.
 Their functions boiled down to applicant tracking systems, payroll and benefits applications along with moving from paper to digital.

-But these platforms were far from a user friendly interface, nor could they be easily implemented or maintained.
+But these platforms were far from a user-friendly interface, nor could they be easily implemented or maintained.
 They also lacked a human touch and unique details that make people actually want to use them.
 So, when migration to the Cloud began in the 00s, the journey with HR apps became less bumpy and it laid the groundwork for the modern apps we use today.